SwissDataScienceCenter/renku-ui/README.md

 - Wherever relevant, please include stories that demonstrate responsive behavior across various devices.
 - You can use `addon-redux` for state management on components that require to get data from the Redis store.

+4. Testing Stories:

+Storybook's test runner transforms stories into executable tests, supporting Chromium and Firefox browsers.
+It ensures error-free rendering for non-play stories.
+For interactive stories with play functions, it validates both play function errors and successful assertions.

+         $ npm run test-stories

+**Note**: Please be aware that the test runner requires either a locally running Storybook instance or a published Storybook in order to execute the tests.

 ### Telepresence

 Telepresence can be used to develop the UI in a realistic setting.
 The client folder includes a `run-telepresence.sh` script that is tailored for the SDSC development cluster.